 General parking space - Any striped parking space in academic lots not restricted by signs for other purposes.
-General parking spaces tend to be further away from the buildings and are available in Lots: A, C, D, F, G, H, J, K, L, N, S, and T.
+General parking spaces tend to be farther away from the buildings and are available in Lots: A, B, C, D, F, G, H, J, K, L, N, S, and T.

 Restricted parking space – Parking spaces or areas that are designated by signs for specific purposes, such as Handicapped, Short-term, 20-minute, Visitor, Admin, or Reserved.

 Reserved parking space - Signed areas in Lots D, E, F, J, L, M, R, S, U, SAU Service, CIMS West, Grace Watson Lot, Kate Gleason Circle, and Sol Heumann Circle.
 Spaces are reserved for those who purchase and display the appropriate permit.
 See details of the Reserved parking program to determine if you are eligible.

 Residence Halls Circles - Roadway and parking lots adjacent to residence halls: Grace Watson (Building 25), Sol Heumann (Building 47), Nathaniel Rochester (Building 43), and Kate Gleason (Building 35).
 Grace Watson, Sol Heumann and Kate Gleason circles are Reserved from 5am to 5pm, Monday through Friday.
 All circles are closed 1am through 5am, Monday through Sunday, due to plowing necessities.